 Note that classroom or reserve use of copied materials in multiple courses or successive years will normally require advance permission from the owner of the copyright (17 U.S.C.
 SS107(3)).
 For this reason, the Library will not keep copies on reserve for more than one semester without obtaining permission.
 In such cases, faculty should be aware of alternatives:

-- If the article exists in one of the Warner Memorial Library’s databases, a persistent link can be created within Blackboard;
+- If the article exists in one of the Warner Memorial Library’s databases, a persistent link can be created within Brightspace;

 - Find a suitable work online and create a link (Note: There are many open access journals available online.
 In addition, most classics are considered public domain and available online.)

 - As a research exercise, faculty can simply provide the citation and allow students to locate the article in the Library’s database.